odoo/o-spreadsheet/doc/extending.md

-# Integrating o-spreadsheet in an existing owl application
+# Extending the functionalities of o-spreadsheet

 ## Minimal spreadsheet